 - Social media links (extremely useful for directing readers to external platforms and building on the author-reader relationship)

-One of the major benefits of self publishing is that authors can personalise their front and back matter to their preferences, and amend them for the life of the book.
+One of the major benefits of self publishing is that authors can personalise their front and back matter to their preferences.
+They can also amend them for the life of the book.
 An author can either add their front and back matter to the Word manuscript, or send it to the formatter separately (clearly labelled and proofread!).

 4. Ensuring images/graphics/illustrations are ready and compatible